 The discrete industries sector is taking the right step toward cognitive computing and robotic process automation by using the “smart factory” model to achieve operational excellence.
-According to the report Smart Factories: : How can manufacturers realize the potential of digital industrial revolution by Capgemini , an average of 20%, 19%, and 17% benefits have been achieved within the respective industrial manufacturing, automotive, and aerospace & defense industries by simply adopting a smart factory initiative.
+According to the report Smart Factories: : How can manufacturers realise the potential of digital industrial revolution by Capgemini , an average of 20%, 19%, and 17% benefits have been achieved within the respective industrial manufacturing, automotive, and aerospace & defence industries by simply adopting a smart factory initiative.

 But what about the customer in the age of smart factories?

 How can smart factories address customer needs and bring all the relevant “smart” information together so that it leaves the buyer satisfied and able to make the right decisions wherever the visit or transaction takes place?

 Driving the customer to the right channel is an important first step.
 The customer must then be allowed to visualise their installed base and check their account details as well as the details of any running service contracts or agreements.